-The Flow Cytometry Core Facility is based in the Department of Medical Microbiology and Immunology, and is located in room 525 of Criss II.
+The Flow Cytometry Core Facility is based in the Department of Medical Microbiology and Immunology, and is located in room 383 of the Dr. C.C. and Mabel L. Criss Health Sciences Complex III.
 The core provides equipment and services to identify, quantify, analyze, and isolate cells in complex mixtures (like blood, for example).
 The facility is equipped with two state-of-the-art flow cytometers:

 Facility users outside of Creighton can have direct access to their data using a departmental server on which their data can be loaded for the user to download and analyze in their own laboratory.
 This makes data analysis especially easy for off campus users.